Subaru-PFS/drp_doc/PFS-DRP-PRU030002-01_drp2dplan.rst

 2DDRP-8.0 (Mar 2020)
 ====================

 Updated version for commissioning.
 Raster scan observations will take place at this time to refine the accuracy of fiber positioning.
 For this, Quick DRP will output numeric data of wavelength-calibrated, non-flux-calibrated one-dimensionalized spectra. with improvements based on acquired data during the early commissioning phase.
-Updates to the pipeline will be made based on acquired data (bright stars), from SM1 and SM2 modules initially
+Updates to the pipeline will be made based on acquired data (bright stars), from SM1 and SM2 modules initially.

 - Updated 2D PSF model
 - Improved telluric modelling